Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Homework: repeat paragraphs 13-16

-Test No. 2
+Examination No. 2

-"Simple substances"
+"Simple Substances"

 Oxidation state: binary compounds

 1) In connections with.
-O. hydrogen = +1, except hydrides.
+O. hydrogen = +1, except for hydrides.

 3) The oxidation state of metals is always positive.